PythagoreanSociety/pythagoras/features/glossary.rst

 _`UserMessage`
  something displayed to a user as a message, for instance a warning, error, success notification, something meant for user consumption

+-`User`
+ an actor respresenting a sentient entity

+_`Account`
+ an entity in UserStorage representing a User with an associated Playground

+_`UserStorage`
+ a persistant store of a user Playground

+_`AuthenticatedUser`
+ a User whose identity has been established by Pythagoras

+_`NewUser`
+ a User who does not yet exist in the system and needs to be created

+_`AuthenticationProcess`
+ a process to authenticate an existing user

+_`NewUserProcess`
+ a process to create a new user

+_`PlaygroundURL`
+ a URL which will go to the Pythagoras playground